DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

     </div>
   </div>
   <div class="figcaption">
     <strong>Figure 3 (top).</strong> DCL loss, NSCL loss, and the theoretical bound tracked during SimCLR training on train and test sets.
 All three quantities are highly correlated.
-The gap between DCL and NSCL becomes tighter as the number of classes increases (compare CIFAR-10 vs CIFAR-100).
+The gap between DCL and NSCL becomes tighter as the number of classes increases, compare CIFAR-10 with CIFAR-100.
   </div>
 </div>